-The minimum value of the output capacitance that can be used for stable full-load operation is 10 μF, but it may be increased without limit.
+The minimum value of output capacitance that can be used for stable full-load operation is $10\mu F$, but it may be increased without limit.
 The output capacitor must have an ESR value as shown in the stable region of the curve (below).
+Tantalum capacitors are recommended for the output capacitor.